Guysnacho/tunjiprod/content/blog/README.md

 excerpt:
   type: minimal
   children: Hey everybody and welcome to a Tunji Production.
 My name is Samuel
-    Adetunji (get it?) and I’m an engineer, but before that I'm ...
+    Adetunji (get it?) and I'm an engineer, but before that I'm ...
 tags: intro
 thumb: /blog/0/natalie-parham-punk.jpg
 ---